28.32 lakh domestic air passengers in Aug, 76% lower than in Aug 2019: DGCA | Business

 28.32 lakh domestic air passengers in Aug, 76% lower than in Aug 2019: DGCA

-A total of 28.32 lakh domestic passengers traveled by air in August this year, 76 percent lower than the corresponding period last year, aviation regulator DGCA said on Wednesday.
-While IndiGo carried 16.82 lakh passengers, a 59.4 percent share of the total domestic market, SpiceJet flew 3.91 lakh passengers, which is 13.8 percent share of the total market, the DGCA data noted.
-These two airlines were followed by Air India, AirAsia India, Vistara, and GoAir at 2.78 lakh, 1.92 lakh, 1.42 lakh, and 1.33 lakh passengers respectively in August, the data showed.
+A total of 28.32 lakh domestic passengers travelled by air in August this year, 76 per cent lower than the corresponding period last year, aviation regulator DGCA said on Wednesday.
+While IndiGo carried 16.82 lakh passengers, a 59.4 per cent share of the total domestic market, SpiceJet flew 3.91 lakh passengers, which is 13.8 per cent share of the total market, the DGCA data noted.
+These two airlines were followed by Air India, AirAsia India, Vistara and GoAir at 2.78 lakh, 1.92 lakh, 1.42 lakh and 1.33 lakh passengers respectively in August, the data showed.

-As many as 21.07 lakh people traveled by air domestically this July, the regulator had said last month.
-The occupancy rate or load factor for five out of six major Indian airlines was between 58 and 69 percent in August, it said Wednesday.
+As many as 21.07 lakh people travelled by air domestically this July, the regulator had said last month.
+The occupancy rate or load factor for five out of six major Indian airlines was between 58 and 69 per cent in August, it said Wednesday.

 India resumed domestic passenger flights on May 25 after a gap of two months due to the coronavirus pandemic.
-Indian airlines are allowed to operate a maximum of 60 percent of their pre-COVID domestic flights.
-A total of 19.84 lakh passengers traveled domestically in June this year.
-Between May 25 and May 31, 2.81 lakh air passengers had traveled domestically, the DGCA noted.
+Indian airlines are allowed to operate a maximum of 60 per cent of their pre-COVID domestic flights.
+A total of 19.84 lakh passengers travelled domestically in June this year.
+Between May 25 and May 31, 2.81 lakh air passengers had travelled domestically, the DGCA noted.

-Vistara and Air India canceled 14.99 percent and 12.05 percent of their flights in August, the DGCA mentioned.
-The aviation sector has been significantly impacted due to the travel restrictions imposed in India and other countries given the coronavirus pandemic.
-All airlines in India have taken cost-cutting measures such as pay cuts, leave without pay, and firings of employees to conserve the cash flow.
+Vistara and Air India cancelled 14.99 per cent and 12.05 per cent of their flights in August, the DGCA mentioned.
+The aviation sector has been significantly impacted due to the travel restrictions imposed in India and other countries in view of the coronavirus pandemic.
+All airlines in India have taken cost-cutting measures such as pay cuts, leave without pay and firings of employees in order to conserve the cash flow.

 ALSO READ